dhis2/dhis2.github.io/_posts/2019-12-07-library-deprecations.md

 author: varl
 ---

-2019 has been a year where we have established a strong direction with the App Platform which is an umbrella term for all the parts of a DHIS2 Web App and as a result, it is time to deprecate a few libraries.
+In 2019 we established a new application development paradigm with the [App Platform](https://platform.dhis2.nu).
+The Platform provides a unified framework for DHIS2 Web App development, so it is time to deprecate a few of our legacy libraries!

-This does not mean that they will cease to work right now, nor that they should _immediately_ be replaced everywhere.
-Consider it simply as guidance to what libraries you are discouraged from using in new applications.
+This does not mean that these deprecated libraries will cease to work immediately, but they should be avoided in new applications and (eventually) replaced in existing ones.

-Unless, of course, there is good reason to use them, e.g. a component you must have is missing in the replacement.
+In some cases there may still be a good reason to use some of the **legacy** libraries.

-# Replace before 2.34
+For instance, a component you must have exists in `d2-ui` but has not yet been added to `ui-core` or `ui-widgets`.
+In this cases it is still acceptable to use `d2-ui` while waiting for the new components to be added.

+# Deprecated Libraries

+These libraries have been deprecated and **should be replaced before the 2.34 release** in all Apps.

 -   [core-resource-app](https://github.com/dhis2/core-resource-app) is a
     "poor man's CDN" that worked for a long time, but is fundamentally